CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

     === "Example"

-        :material-information-outline:{ title='This interactive example fetches the output directly on-chain.' } This example returns the weight the `FeeSplitter` will request from the `RewardsHandler`.
+        :material-information-outline:{ title='This interactive example fetches the output directly on-chain.' } This example returns the weight the `RewardsHandler` will request from the `FeeSplitter`.

         <div class="highlight">
         <pre><code>>>> RewardsHandler.weight() <span id="weightOutput"></span></code></pre>